lavalink-devs/youtube-source/README.md

   - Appears to have restrictions similar to that of `ANDROID_TESTSUITE` except livestreams which appear to be playable with this client.
 - `MEDIA_CONNECT`
-  - This client seems to be cipher-less, with Opus formats, possibly an extension of Android.
-    There are also restrictions with this client, including but possibly not limited to, the inability to load playlists.
+  - This client has restrictions imposed, including but possibly not limited to:
+    - Unable to load playlists.
+    - Unable to use search.
 - `IOS`
   - This client does not receive Opus formats, so transcoding is required.
 This can increase resource consumption.
 It is recommended not to use this client unless it has